Chemical classification of hormones

 Pollution

-Pollution Pollution is the unfavorable alteration of our environment, largely as a result of human activities (Southwick; 1976) We can explain it as ‘Pollution is an undesirable change in physical, chemical, and biological characteristics in our air, land, and water that is harmful or may harm future organisms’.
-Actions such Read more…
+Pollution: introduction Pollution is the unfavorable alteration of our environment, largely as a result of human activities (Southwick; 1976) It can be explained as ‘Pollution is an undesirable change in physical, chemical, and biological characteristics in our air, land, and water that is harmful or may harm future organisms’.
+Actions Read more…

 Pyramids In Ecosystem